royriojas/shell-executor/README.md

 Usage: shell-exec [options] cmd1, cmd2, ... cmdn

 Options:
   -d, --dashboard   Show the processes in a nice dashboard if space allows it.
-No more than 9 commands are allowed in this mode
+No more than 9 commands are allowed in this mode.
+Requires the install of blessed@0.1.81 and blessed-contrib@4.7.5
   -b, --bail        Stop execution as soon as one of the task exit with an exit code different than 0 or an error happened -o, --sortOutput  Sort the stdout and stderr output from the commands -h, --help        Show this help